 Install Tkinter on Ubuntu Using apt

-In Ubuntu, you'll note that the Tkinter library isn't installed in the default distribution.
-We can install Tkinter either from the command line with the apt
+In Ubuntu, Tkinter isn't included in the default Python installation.
+You can install Tkinter either from the command line with the apt package manager or via the Software Center.
+The package you need is python3-tk.

 Best practices in Python recommend using virtual environments instead of installing packages directly into the system Python installation.
 The command shown below installs Tkinter in your system Python.